 Worker Power and Polarization in Job Quality

 I am also interested in the effect of structural changes that reduce worker power–deunionization, financialization, globalization, decreases in the minimum wage, and economic recessions–on class-based polarization in job quality.
 I (along with Daniel Schneider) have written an article, recently published in Social Forces, investigating these connections using a novel measure of intra-year work hour volatility, which we create from the panel nature of the Current Population Survey.
 We find that low-wage and less-educated workers experience significantly more work hour volatility when unemployment rates rise, and that low-wage workers experience significantly less work hour volatility when covered by unions.
 This work received the 2018 IPUMS USA Research Award for Best Graduate Student Paper (solo or first-authored).
-A working paper can be found here.

 Work Trajectories After Release from Prison

 Criminological theories suggest that post-prison job quality is an important factor in reducing future criminal justice contact, but this theory has largely gone untested.
 In a paper invited for submission to RSF: The Russell Sage Journal of the Social Sciences, I use six years of unemployment insurance data for all prisoners paroled in Michigan in 2003 to test whether those who find employment in industries that offer higher-quality employment experience less future criminal justice contact than those who find employment in industries that offer lower-quality employment.
 I find that parolees who find high-quality post-prison employment are less likely to recidivate than otherwise similar parolees who find post-prison employment in low-quality industries.